An update to this page is forthcoming.

-The CISR research program provides a unifying conceptual framework and management structure for long range planning and coordination of focused Information Assurance research projects.
+The C3O research program provides a unifying conceptual framework and management structure for long range planning and coordination of focused cybersecurity and cyber operations research projects.
 The primary program goal is to support the strengthening of assurance provided by the National Information Infrastructure.
-Our approach includes the research and development of high assurance networks, systems, components and tools, and the open dissemination of outputs from those efforts, such as code and documentation.
-Open distribution of program outputs provides widespread availability of Information Assurance solutions, as well as clear examples and guidance for high assurance solutions developed elsewhere.
+Our approach includes the research and development of trustworthy networks, systems, components and tools, and the open dissemination of outputs from those efforts, such as code and documentation.
+Open distribution of program outputs provides widespread availability of cybersecurity and cyber operations solutions, as well as clear examples and guidance for trustworthy solutions developed elsewhere.

-Listed below are some of CISR's research projects designed to meet these goals.
+Many of C3O's current and past research projects designed to meet these goals.

 3Dsec: Trustworthy System Security through 3-D Integrated Hardware